Overview

 Section titled “How to use this guide”Work through the sections in order.
 Each one builds on the previous:

-The code uses Go’s standard library where possible.
-For OAuth and WebAuthn, we use Goth and go-webauthn.
+The guide uses Go’s standard library where possible.
+For focused areas, it uses go-nanoid, golang.org/x/oauth2, pquerna/otp, and go-webauthn.